 The Short Version

-This post details the most effective individual changes you can make to fight climate change in your personal life (if you want to work professionally on climate-related issues, start here).
+This post details the most effective individual changes you can make to fight climate change in your personal life (if you want to work professionally on climate-related issues, start here and here).
 I encourage you to read it in full, but here’s a quick summary of what you absolutely need to know.

 Stopping all global greenhouse gas emissions is a huge systems challenge.
 We need governments on our side as allies in this fight to help mobilize and finance this effort.